 Kraft wrapping paper ideas

 Kraft paper is my all time favorite way to wrap holiday gifts.
-I love that you can buy one roll and it will last 3 years.
+I love that you can buy one roll and it lasts for multiple years!

 Where do you buy kraft paper?

 I’ve had the same giant roll of kraft paper for years.
 You can typically buy rolls of brown kraft paper at hardware stores, but it will be called builder’s paper.
 Builder’s paper is much thicker than regular kraft paper.
 If you plan on painting it, I’d recommend the builder’s paper since it is thicker.
 One tip for builder’s paper, you will want to use packing tape to adhere it together versus typical gift wrap tape.

 All you need is your giant roll of kraft paper and a permanent marker!
 If you don’t have kraft paper on hand you can easily use brown paper bags from the the grocery store.
 Brown paper packages are the perfect canvas for creative gift wrapping.